Deterministic Security Scanning Build Loop UPDATED

 - Backpressure Phase (deterministic): Security scanning tools validate the generated code

-The key is integrating existing security scanning tools (SAST, DAST, PBT) directly into the build target that agents must execute after every code change.
+The key is integrating existing security scanning tools (SAST, DAST, SCA) directly into the build target that agents must execute after every code change.
+This approach is grounded in supply chain security frameworks like SLSA and reproducible builds research.

 .PHONY: all build test security-scan